Church and Charity Mortgages Explained

 Author: Pete Mugleston

-If you’re involved with a church or a charity and are looking at ways to purchase either a building or a space for the organisation, you’ll be looking for ways to finance the move in the most affordable and workable way.
+If you’re involved with a church or a charity and are looking at ways to purchase a building or a space for the organisation, you’ll want to find ways to finance the move in the most affordable and workable way.

 If you’re wondering whether it’s possible, what’s involved in both the lending criteria and application process, and where to look for the right advice – read our in-depth guide below for everything you need to know.